How to be a champion in sport and life

 Jeremy Boone provides three key points that will boost your workouts to Olympic training status.

 Do you ever get that feeling deep down that you should be able to accomplish much more than you are at present?
 Are you looking for a bigger challenge to overcome because your daily workouts are just too easy?
 Or are you training for a specific goal but feel like something is still missing in your workout program?

-It would have been too easy to just write an article on physical training with a few sample exercises, but for Olympic athletes training is much more than this.
+It would have been too easy just to write an article on physical training with a few sample exercises, but for Olympic athletes, training is much more than this.
 It is about pushing life's limits and having the courage to reach your potential.
-While it is unlikely that most of us will never compete in the actual Olympic Games, everyone has the ability to be an Everyday Champion (Boone 2003).
+While it is unlikely that most of us will never compete in the actual Olympic Games, everyone can be an Everyday Champion (Boone 2003).
 Apply the following principles of championship athletes and elevate your workouts to Olympic training status.

 Turn your ability into achievement

 Discipline is what turns your ability into achievement.
 Without it, your goals will always be daydreams at best.
 Working out two days last week, five days this week, and three days next week will prevent you from ever reaching your podium.
 What is missing, or what are you tolerating in your life that is preventing you from establishing discipline?

 Gold Medal Tip: Athletes are made daily, not in a day.

 Don't let your competition define who you are